kn2034/HealthSlot-F21AO/README.md

 6. **Deploy to Staging**: Automated deployment to staging
 7. **Deploy to Production**: Manual approval followed by deployment

+### Branch-Specific Behavior

+The pipeline is configured to handle different branches in specific ways:

+- **qa branch**: Triggers full pipeline up to staging deployment (for testing)
+- **develop branch**: Triggers full pipeline up to staging deployment (for integration)
+- **main branch**: Triggers full pipeline including production deployment (with manual approval)

+Changes pushed to these branches will automatically trigger the Jenkins pipeline, which will execute the appropriate stages based on the branch.

 For detailed setup instructions, see the [jenkins-setup.md](jenkins-setup.md) file.

 ### Security Features